A Guide to Google Business Profile Management: Setup, Optimization, and Beyond

 Oneupweb Google My Business positive customer review

 Additionally, create a plan for encouraging your customers to leave more reviews.
-The number of reviews you have majorly increases your chances of ranking well in the “Local Pack,” or featured local search results, powered by Google Maps.
-That’s why we made a short video about how to get more reviews.
+The number of reviews you have significantly increases your chances of ranking well in the “Local Pack,” or featured local search results powered by Google Maps.

 Google Business Profile SEO Tips